Super Lawyers

 How to Use Black Box Data in Auto Accidents

 Although this information typically is read for seconds, those seconds worth of data can be vital in winning and losing a case.
-The information that is gathered from the EDR or ECM may include a vehicle’s speed and acceleration, whether air bags were deployed, if breaks were applied and if seat belts were worn.
+The information that is gathered from the EDR or ECM may include a vehicle’s speed and acceleration, whether airbags were deployed if breaks were applied, and if seat belts were worn.
 This information can be downloaded from the EDRs memory to help crash investigators, police, and others understand what happened in the vehicle, how a vehicle’s safety systems performed, and sometimes even responsibility in the crash.

-When I attend vehicle inspections, often with the experts for both sides, they downloading data from a microchip onto a laptop computer by connecting a wire to a plug under the car’s dashboard, which will then generate reports for use in accident reconstruction.
+When I attend vehicle inspections, often with the experts for both sides, they download data from a microchip onto a laptop computer by connecting a wire to a plug under the car’s dashboard, which will then generate reports for use in accident reconstruction.

 More sophisticated modules, such as on newer large trucks, records a variety of other operational data.

-The National Highway Traffic Safety Administration (NHTSA) proposed rules last December that would make it mandatory for all light vehicles manufactured after September 1, 2014 to have event data recorders (EDRs) installed.
+The National Highway Traffic Safety Administration (NHTSA) proposed rules last December that would make it mandatory for all light vehicles manufactured after September 1, 2014, to have event data recorders (EDRs) installed.
 Light vehicles include passenger cars, multipurpose passenger vehicles, trucks, and buses with a gross vehicle weight of 8,500 pounds or less.
 These new regulations could make it easier for investigators to figure out important information that led up to the event.

 Either party may challenge the admission of the EDR into evidence for the following reasons: